 Joe is a Certified Horticulturist, and has studied Urban Garden Design at the Brooklyn Botanic Garden, of which he has been a member for many years.
 He is also a member of the New York Landmarks Conservancy, the National Trust for Historic Preservation, and a proud sponsor of Habitat for Humanity New York City, Safe Horizon, God’s Love We Deliver, and City Meals-on-Wheels.
 He is a major fundraiser for the North Shore Animal League, the world’s largest no-kill animal shelter, and is passionate about saving the lives of rescue animals, and can often be found in the company of Lola, the chocolate Labrador, who is the greatest dog in the universe.

-Joe is President of the Board of Directors for the Eglevsky Ballet, a non-profit dance academy and company, and is dedicated to helping the students and dancers succeed and reach their full potential.
+For five years, Joe was President of the Board of Directors for the Eglevsky Ballet, a non-profit dance academy and company.
 He is also one of the Founding Benefactors of the Statue of Liberty Museum, currently under construction on Liberty Island.
-Joe is a Marathon runner who is always pushing for greater, and enjoys encouraging others who are beginning their own journeys into long-distance running.
+Joe was a Marathon runner who is always pushing for greater, and enjoys encouraging others who are beginning their own journeys into long-distance running.
 His interests include photography, cooking, entertaining, traveling, and the history of New York.
 Joe is also a published poet, an avid writer, and is known to have quite a way with words.
 He is a Virgo.